Medical Assisted Treatment

 - Works to reduce cravings, common in early stages of recovery

-- Length of necessary use of medication can vary on a case-by-case basis
+- Length of necessary medication use can vary on a case-by-case basis

 - Allows a physician to supervise clients during early recovery

 - Works by locking onto the opioid receptors in the brain

 Is it Safe?

 While there are certain medications used in MAT that have properties that make patients capable of developing a dependency, there are some that do not.
-GateHouse Treatment only uses Naltrexone in its Medication-assisted Treatment, which is prescribed by a physician and administered under close, frequent, monitoring.
+GateHouse Treatment only uses Naltrexone in its Medication-Assisted Treatment, which is prescribed by a physician and administered under close, and frequent monitoring.

 - Some medications used in MAT have shown to have unpleasant side effects

 Naltrexone has shown to have the least amount of side effects.
-When a client chooses Medication-assisted Treatment at GateHouse Treatment, they are under close supervision of medical professionals who check in with them regularly on any side effects as a result of the medication
+When a client chooses MAT at GateHouse Treatment, they are under close supervision of medical professionals who check in with them regularly on any side effects as a result of the medication

 - If someone on MAT medication relapses, it is important to note that their tolerance level is lowered and therefore can be more susceptible to overdose.

 Our goal at GateHouse Treatment is to provide all the necessary tools and introduction into the 12-step program along with aftercare plans to give clients the best chance at avoiding relapse.